tapansgupta777/2-Stage-OpAmp/README.md

 4. **Parasitic Capacitance Limits:** Channel lengths ($L$) were tested at 1 µm to boost output resistance, but the quadrupled gate capacitance choked the GBW at the ICMR- boundary.
 The design was rolled back to the 500 nm baseline, which successfully secured the 30 MHz GBW across all process corners.

 ---
-*Verified via LTspice using TSMC 180nm foundry models.*
+*Verified via LTspice using  180nm foundry models.*